ReactiveCocoa/ReactiveObjCBridge/README.md

 ```

-When inoked on a `Signal`, these methods will create a `RACSignal` that simply
+When invoked on a `Signal`, these methods will create a `RACSignal` that simply
 observes it:

 ```swift